 When you’ve made IRA contributions, rollovers, conversions, or recharacterizations to your accounts in a given tax year, Form 5498 will report this information to the IRS.

 Shareholders who made contributions, rollovers or recharacterizations to their traditional, SEP, Simple or Roth IRAs, or who made Roth IRA conversions.

-For traditional and Roth IRAs, if you’ve already contributed, Thrivent Mutual Funds targets mail dates by January 31st.
+For traditional and Roth IRAs, with contributions, conversions, or rollovers, Thrivent Mutual Funds targets mail date by January 31st.